nesiax/zipmedia/README.md

 ## History

-I wrote this app to learn about pyramid building a simple app that allows a user to share directories containing photos and videos of 500 MB size in average.
+I wrote this app to learn about pyramid while building a simple app that allows a user to share directories containing photos and videos of 500 MB size in average.

-This is useful for someone that will copy the directory to a network share (usually via samba) and let the receiver download the directory or the zip file just using and id.
+The app is used at the flying sited that I am used to attend, so the pilots can copy the results of their camera from a computer to a network share in a Raspberry Pi Server via Samba and let the receiver download the directory or the zip file just using their id, simple and easy.

 ## Screenshoots